 These are naturally epiphytic orchids that will thrive in hanging baskets with little or no potting media (in superb conditions), or they will do well in fast-draining media as a windowsill plant.
 In fact, they do best in a smaller pot with only an extra inch beyond the root ball.
 If you have a larger planter you want to use, you can disguise it with a smaller pot inside the decorative one.

 Dendrobiums don't like potting soil but want an orchid mix or a soilless potting medium.
 A mixture of clay aggregate, perlite, and coconut fiber works well.
-These plants are shipped in quantity from Hawaii, Taiwan, and throughout Asia, and some growers have started selling them grown in wood chunks.
+These plants are shipped from Hawaii, Taiwan, and throughout Asia, and some growers have started selling them grown in wood chunks.
 This is not a favorite potting situation because the plants are often top heavy and the wood gradually rots away.

 Repot at the beginning of the growing season when necessary, usually every couple of years at most.
 If your plant has more than three leafless canes, you can remove the oldest when you are repotting it.